-- CMAKE_INSTALL_PREFIX: set the install location, here ~/Deps/Install/Debug - CMAKE_BUILD_TYPE: set the build type 'Debug' or 'Release'
+- CMAKE_INSTALL_PREFIX: set the install location, here ~/Deps/Install/Debug - CMAKE_BUILD_TYPE: set the build type 'Debug' or 'Release' - ADDITIONAL_DEPS: you can leave it empty, it is only needed if you have an extra source location like fw4splext-deps or a custom repository.

-Click on "configure" then "generate".
+Click on "configure".